TomographicImaging/CIL/README.md

 Jupyter Notebooks usage examples without any local installation are provided in [Binder](https://mybinder.org/v2/gh/TomographicImaging/CIL-Demos/HEAD?urlpath=lab/tree/binder%2Findex.ipynb).
 Please click the launch binder icon above.
 For more information, go to [CIL-Demos](https://github.com/TomographicImaging/CIL-Demos) and [https://mybinder.org](https://mybinder.org).

+## Documentation

+The documentation for CIL can be accessed [here](https://tomographicimaging.github.io/CIL).

 ## Installation

 Binary installation of CIL can be done with `conda`.
 Install a new environment using: